glyfo/glyclt/README.md

 ## Solana Fundamentals

 + Everything is an Account
-+ Programs are Accounts
++ Programs are Accounts & Stateless
-+ Program are Stateless
 + Data & Program are separate
-+ System Program support Account creation
 + Program are owners of Acccount created
-+ PDA is a Account wihtout PK signed
++ PDA is a Account wihtout signed
++ System Program create Account
-+ Token Program support Token creation. ( Funglble & No-Fungible support )
++ SPL Program create Token Account
++ Account pay Storage Use Rent

 ## Smart Contract Examples